 In this tutorial, I will show you a rain alarm circuit with an easy tutorial.
-This is very useful for home use because it alerts us whenever the rainwater falls on the two probes which are connected to NPN and PNP transistor, the rain alarm circuit will turn on and the buzzer will start to beep.
+This is very useful for home use because it alerts us whenever rainwater falls on the two probes which are connected to NPN and PNP transistors, the rain alarm circuit will turn on and the buzzer will start to beep.

 Must Read Small Electronics Projects